-The importance of using multi measures for gMG. patients
+The importance of using multiple measures for gMG patients1

 Such as the MGC may provide amore comprehensive picture of patient's disease status